awakcon1234/terra-origen/README.md

 > This pack is still in a testing phase, so bugs and issues are to be expected

 An overworld configuration pack for minecraft 1.20 and terra 6.4 and higher.
-It is based on the default terra overworld config pack v2.0, which you can find
+It is based on the default Terra overworld config pack v2.0, which you can find
 [here](https://github.com/PolyhedralDev/TerraOverworldConfig/tree/2.0).
 A lot of content is used from the default pack, especially regarding the terrain features such as trees, flora and palettes.

 Origen focuses on adding a new and more creative / diverse terrain generation, without using any new blocks or items.
 This means that it is compatible with vanilla installations.